Deluze/deluze.github.io/docs/_posts/2024-10-27-unpacking-getamped.md

 and that's it!

 After dumping the contents of `amped.kar`, the game's source code has been restored.
-There were 7000 total classes in this one file.
+There are over 7000 classes to be found in this one file.

 ![Amped Source Tree](/assets/img/source.png)